bibek22/blog/content/computer-programming-third-year.md

 are low level and high level depending on how close to the hardware they deal with.

 ###Evolution of Programming Languages

+* **Machine Language**
+It's the code that a computer actually understands.
+It is written in binary representation.
+It's very difficult to code with machine language.
+Machine language is specific to the architecture of the processor.
+These are considered very close to the machine itself.
+* **Low Level Language**
+Low level language are still close to the machine but they are written with characters instead of binary which make them more approachable.
+They provide very little or no abstraction of programming concepts.
+Assembly code is an example.
+* **High Level Language**
+These are programming languages with more rich programming abstraction, syntax, and structural constructs.
+It is much easier to work with high level languages.
+They save time of the programmer and increase productivity.
+Vast majority of the code written today are written in high level language.
+Depending on the level of abstraction, some high level language can be considered low or close to the machine than others.
+For example C is considered closer to machine than python, ruby, etc.

 ** Q. What is Structured Programming? **
 It is a programming paradigm in which structured control flow constructs like choice(if, else,